-The logbook should be referenced as: Solantaus T. (2023) Let's Talk about Children logbook for families expecting a baby.
+The logbook should be referenced as: Solantaus T. (2023) Let's Talk about Children logbook for families of children from 1 to 5 years of age.
 University of Turku /INVEST

-Let's Talk about Children Logbook for families expecting a baby © 2023 by Tytti Solantaus (The logbook) and Mika Niemelä (the network meeting) is licensed under CC BY-NC-ND 4.0
+Let's Talk about Children logbook for families of children from 1 to 5 years of age © 2023 by Tytti Solantaus (the logbook) and Mika Niemelä (Network meeting) is licensed under CC BY-NC-ND 4.0